valomedia/date-progress/README.md

 The format to use when expanding the placeholders in the `label`.
 This attribute is optional and will default to `%a` (the total number of days).

 Setting this attribute may look a bit daunting at first, but it is actually really simple.
-Everything you put in here will be output as is, as part of the replacement in the `label`, except for a percent-sign immediately followed by a letter, which will be replaced by a number.
-For example `%a days` will output something like “32 days“.
-Whereas like `%m month, %d days` might format the same as something like “1 month, 2 days“, or “1 month, 4 days“, depending on the length of the month.
+Everything you put in by a letter, which will be replaced by a number.
+For example `%a days` will output something like “32 days”.
+Whereas here will be output as is, as part of the replacement in the `label`, except for a percent-sign immediately followed like `%m month, %d days` might format the same as something like “1 month, 2 days”, or “1 month, 4 days”, depending on the length of the month.
 Please refer to the following table for the format characters you can use.

 | Format Character | Description                   |